Looking for Business Financing?

 SBA loans - the 7(a) and the 504 - have a huge demand but there may be confusion in their uses.
 Both loans have been designed keeping in mind specific purposes.
 While the SBA 7(a) loan is touted as the most flexible loan, with funds being used for working capital, inventory, or even debt consolidation, the 504 loans has been created for fixed assets.
 The interest rate varies in the 7(a) loan and with 504 loans, it is fixed.
 And in this era of fluctuating market rates, having a variable rate can be dicey for a small business. has been created for fixed assets.
 The interest rate varies in the 7(a) loan and with 504 loans, it is fixed.
 And in this era of fluctuating market rates, having a variable rate can be dicey for a small business.

-With SBA 504 loans, repayment terms are longer and fees are often lower for large-scale projects.
-Moreover, you do not need to give collateral separately as the real estate in the project itself becomes the collateral.
-This comes as a huge relief for many small business owners as they can protect their personal assets this way.
-When you compare the loan process and the long-term savings, the 504 often provides the most stability for a for-profit enterprise.
+SBA 504 loans usually have fewer fees and longer repayment terms for big projects.
+Also no collateral is to be given separately as the collateral is the real estate in the project itself.
+This is a huge relief for many small business owners since it allows them to protect their personal assets.
+When you look at the loan process and the long term savings, the 504 often offers the most stability for a for-profit business.

 Conclusion

-The window to grow your business can slam shut before you know it.
-If you are sitting around waiting for the perfect economy to come, you are most likely going to be waiting forever and losing ground in the process.
-By using SBA 504 loans, you take control of your largest overhead cost, i.e. your facility.
-By securing a fixed-rate financing package now, you will not need to worry about what the Federal Reserve does next year.
+Your window to grow your business can slam shut before you know it.
+If you sit around waiting for the perfect economy to arrive you are most likely going to wait forever and lose ground in the process.
+SBA 504 loans give you control over your biggest overhead cost: your facility.
+Locking in a fixed-rate financing package now will spare you the worry over what the Federal Reserve will do next year.

-You can start with an eligibility audit, then set your digital vault in order, and finally, locate a local CDC that aligns with your vision.
-Real estate of the future is waiting for you; ensure that the application suits it.
+You can begin with an eligibility audit, then get your digital vault in order and finally, find a local CDC that fits your vision.
+Future real estate is waiting for you.
+Make sure the application suits it.

 FAQs About SBA 504 Loans